Ecole Heroes’ Memorial School

 If you forget to bring your lunch:

-For those children who forget their lunch or lunch money, they may come to the office at recess time or lunch hour for a lunch ticket.
-A lunch ticket consists of a soup and milk.
-Students are asked to bring in the $ 1.50 the following day.
+For those children who forget their lunch or lunch money, they must see the lunch lady for a ticket.
+Students are asked to bring in the $4.00 the following day.

 A notice indicating that a student has received a lunch ticket will be sent home on the same day.